Ta180m/Breath-of-the-Wild-Zelda-Mod/README.md

 ## What is this?

 Development on the Breath of the Wild Zelda Mod has seemed to have stalled since 2018, so it mostly exists only in small fragments posted on various mod-sharing websites.
 So, I've collected most of the publicly accessible components into a single unofficial mod pack that can be downloaded and used with a physical Wii U or the Cemu emulator.
 It's very incomplete but still playable.
+Also watch out for random crashing, especially on a physical Wii U.

 Note: This only works for the Wii U version of Breath of the Wild.
 A Switch port also exists but it's even more incomplete.